power2dmax/CAM-Python/README.rst

 =================
-**CAM-Python**
+**CAM's Projects**
 =================

 Purpose
 =================
-CAM's repository for sample Python projects.
-The repository will showcase programing skills learned through self teaching.
+CAM's repository for sample coding projects through various platforms such as Python, PyQt5, SQLite, and Arcade.
+This repository will showcase programing skills learned through self teaching.
 The repository will house various programs written in Python along with various modules in suppport of making the program user friendly and functional.